ayon178/bitgpt-backend/PROJECT_DOCUMENTATION.md

 Summary: 1) 20%, 2) 20%, 3) 60%.

 ### Recycle Behavior with Sweepover
 - Each slot (1–15) completes at 39 occupants (3/9/27) and then recycles.
-On recycle, a user re-enters the direct upline’s corresponding slot using BFS placement.
+On recycle, a user re-enters the direct upline's corresponding slot using BFS placement.
-- If the user originally occupied a position via sweepover, they will re-enter the same super-upline’s tree on recycle, unless their immediate upline has upgraded that slot in the meantime.
+- If the user originally occupied a position via sweepover, they will re-enter the same super-upline's tree on recycle, unless their immediate upline has upgraded that slot in the meantime.
 If the immediate upline later upgrades the same slot, subsequent upgrade/recycle for that slot will place under that upline per normal rules.
-- Chain recycle: If a downline’s final placement completes the upline’s tree and triggers the upline’s recycle, both recycles occur.
-The triggering join/upgrade amount is accounted for in the upline’s tree at the tick-marked circle, and level-income distributes to the first/second/third uplines relative to that placement.
+- Chain recycle: If a downline's final placement completes the upline's tree and triggers the upline's recycle, both recycles occur.
+The triggering join/upgrade amount is accounted for in the upline's tree at the tick-marked circle, and level-income distributes to the first/second/third uplines relative to that placement.
 This cascade may repeat multiple times.

 ### Direct vs Tree Upline (Authoritative)
 - Direct Upline: The referral relationship.
 This never changes across slots or recycles.